dupgit/sauvegarde/README.md

 This is free software an real open source as GPLv3 is used for this collection of programs.
-Feel free to contibute and/or give help to the projects used here (see dependencies section).
+Feel free to contibute and/or give help to the projects used here (see dependencies section below).

 ## Dependencies